shunnNet/ai-css-concept/README.md

 ## Try it
 > [!WARNING]
 > Will use many token.
-Consider turn off `VSCode UnoCss plugin` and `Auto Save`, or it will generate new CSS every time you type a class name
+Consider turn off `VSCode UnoCSS plugin` and `Auto Save`, or it will generate new CSS every time you type a class name

 1. Clone this repository